The practice operates at three locations:

-The main surgery is at Beauforth House, Ferrybridge and there are branch surgeries at The Anne Sharpe Centre, Byram and at the Castleford Health Centre, Castleford.
+The main surgery is at Beauforth House, Ferrybridge and there is a branch surgery at The Anne Sharpe Centre, Byram.
 A wide range of quality clinical services are available at our new Beauforth House Clinic, Ferrybridge.

 - Minor Surgery